Global Health Diagnostics | June 1-3, 2023

-This 2 day online seminar on global health diagnostics will focus on cross-cutting issues affecting the Infectious Diseases Diagnostics space, including sexually transmitted and blood borne infections (STBBIs), acute febrile illnesses, selected neglected tropical diseases (NTDs), in addition to HIV, TB, Malaria and COVID-19.
+This three-day seminar on global health diagnostics will focus on cross-cutting issues affecting the infectious diseases diagnostics space, including sexually transmitted and blood borne infections (STBBIs), acute febrile illnesses, selected neglected tropical diseases (NTDs), and HIV, TB, Malaria and COVID-19.

 Cédric Yansouni, MD, FRCPC, DTM&H